Liam76900/monte-carlo-simulation/README.md

 If the numbers are similar this means that the simulation engine is working as it should.

 6. Pricing the option- discounted_payoff.py adn option_pricing.py
-An option's payoff only depends on the price at expiry (path[-1], the final simulated price on each path).
+An option's payoff only depends on the price at expiry (path[-1], which is the final simulated price on each path).
 For a call option:

 ```python
 payoff = np.maximum(paths[-1] - K, 0)
 ```
 You make profit if the price ends up above the strike K; otherwise the payoff is zero as you would not execute the option.
-Since this payoff occurs in the future, the payoff needs to be discounted back to today's value as money in the future is worth less than the present as it could have been earning risk-free interest in the meantime:
+Since this payoff occurs in the future it needs to be discounted to today's value.

 ```python
 discounted_payoff = np.exp(-r * T) * payoff
 ```
-np.exp(-r * T) is the discount factor and helps to shrink the future value donw to the present value and averaging this discounted payoff across all simulated paths gives the Monte Carlo estimate of the option's fair price today.
+np.exp(-r * T) is the discount factor and helps to shrink the future value down to the present value and averaging this discounted payoff across all simulated paths gives the Monte Carlo estimate of the option's fair price today.

-7. Checking the option price is correct- black_scholes_call.py A European call option also has an exact, closed-form solution-the Black-Scholes formula:
+7. Checking the option price is correct- black_scholes_call.py A European call option also has an exact, closed-form solution (the Black-Scholes formula) which it can be compared to:

 ```python
 def black_scholes_call(S0, K, r, sigma, T):
     d1 = (np.log(S0/K) + (r + 0.5*sigma**2)*T) / (sigma*np.sqrt(T))